EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

   A fixed, full-screen flexbox design centers the cube and text columns.
 - **Responsive Design:**
   Media queries adjust cube and text dimensions for desktop and mobile devices.
-- **Text Styling:**
+- **Mobile-Specific:**
-  Text blocks use opacity and CSS transforms managed via JavaScript to produce smooth fade-in effects.
+  On mobile, the cube is enlarged for better interaction and all text fade/transform animations are removed to simplify the experience.

 ---